Sustainable Development Goals (SDGs) in Yemen

 What is UNDP's role?

-Achieving the goals also requires the partnership of private sector, civil society and citizens.
-Only by working together can leave a better planet for future generations.
+Achieving the SDGs requires the partnership of governments, private sector, civil society and citizens alike to make sure we leave a better planet for future generations.